rommelsantor/Timeout/README.md

 * check if a timeout is still pending execution
 * check if a timeout has already executed
 * pause a pending timeout's countdown
-* determine the number of milliseconds remaining in a timeout's countdown
+* determine the milliseconds remaining for a timeout's countdown
+* determine the milliseconds since you started the timeout
 * restart a countdown in progress
+* reset an already executed timeout
 * get the exact timestamp when the execution occurred

 Checkout the examples below.
 You can also play around with a demo at [this CodePen](http://codepen.io/rommelsantor/pen/Pbepde) and read a little more at [this Medium article](https://hackernoon.com/smarter-javascript-timeouts-24308f3be5ab).